Sunny Health & Fitness SF-B2511H Magnetic Upright Bike has something extra.

 For the price you get the media tray and the fully adjustable seat which is extra to what you normally get with bikes in this range.
 It is this adjustability that you are paying for when compared to other similar bikes that cost less.
 It can make for a better and more comfortable fit than those that only allow you to adjust the height.

-When I checked at Amazon and qualified for Prime and free shipping on eligible orders.
+When I checked at Amazon it qualified free shipping on eligible orders.

 The Sunny Health & Fitness SF-B2511H Magnetic Upright Bike is a good starter bike or for those who want up to moderate levels of exercise to get in shape, burn calories and tone up.